FranklinClintonDev/gta-v-source-code-guide/PC.md

 1. Create a new folder anywhere you want
 2. Inside the folder, create a folder called `gta5`
 3. Copy all content from `GTAVSP.7z/GTAV Source` folder to `gta5`
-4. Copy the two bat files from the [`GTA V - X Drive Batch files`](GTA%20V%20-%20X%20Drive%20Batch%20Files) folder to your new folder
+4. Copy the two `.bat` files from the [`GTA V - X Drive Batch files`](GTA%20V%20-%20X%20Drive%20Batch%20Files) folder to your new folder
 5. Run `Connect_X_Drive.bat`
 6. Right-click on the gta5 folder, turn off the "Read-Only" option, then press "Apply"